lkwq007/stablediffusion-infinity/readme.md

 python app.py
 ```

-## Running with Docker
+## Running with Docker and NVIDIA GPU

-This should get you started without needing to manually install anything, except for having an environment with Docker installed and an Nvidia GPU.
-This has been tested on Docker Desktop on Windows 10 using the WSL2 backend.

-Open your linux shell that has docker and run these commands
+Native Linux or Windows 10,11 while using the Ubuntu command line app:

 ```
-cd stablediffusion-infinity
+cd /mnt/c/PATH-TO-YOUR/stablediffusion-infinity
-docker-compose build
-docker-compose up
+./docker/docker-run.sh
 ```
 Open "http://localhost:8888" in your browser ( even though the log says http://0.0.0.0:8888 )

+On Windows 10 or 11 you can follow this guide to setting up Docker with WSL2 https://www.youtube.com/watch?v=PB7zM3JrgkI

 ## FAQs